tyler-ramage-inc/isuzu-vehicross/README.md

 # CodeLou_FrontEnd

 ## Description
 This site is about the rare Isuzu VehiCross.
 Upon loading the page the site is just a carousel.
 Mousing over any part of the images pauses the carousel.
-Click on the "What is it?" element or the down arrow to reveal the contents of the page.
+I changed the "scroll" behavior to "fade" for a better effect.
+When the user clicks on the "What is it?" element or the down arrow then the contents of the page are revealed.

 ## Custom CSS Classes
 1. .carousel-item > img <br>